-On Tuesday, February 19th, at the Hotel Okura Sapporo in Sapporo City, we will hold a lecture “Let's send to the world from here” in commemoration of the 50th anniversary of the establishment of the kcg.edu Group and the first year of the The Kyoto College of Graduate Studies for Informatics Sapporo Satellite. did.Two representatives of the IT industry in Hokkaido gave lectures, and many participants listened to them with great interest.
+On Tuesday, February 19th, at the Hotel Okura Sapporo in Sapporo City, we will hold a lecture “Let's send to the world from here” in commemoration of the 50th anniversary of the establishment of the kcg.edu Group and the first year of the The Kyoto College of Graduate Studies for Informatics Sapporo Satellite. did.Two representatives of Hokkaido's IT industry spoke, and many participants listened with great interest.

-A part of the lecture can be seen from here.
+A video of some of the lectures can be viewed here.